 Pacific Beach is home to wonderful fish tacos at Oscar’s Mexican Seafood, and delicious ice cream sandwiches at The Baked Bear.

 Mission Beach/Belmont Park

 Belmont Park at Mission Beach is a great place to hang out and play for a while.
+It’s home to the historic roller coaster, built in 1925.
 It’s like a perpetual in-town fair!
 Purchase ride tickets there, or find a great deal at Costco for unlimited rides!

 Michael highly recommends Hodad’s, a popular burger joint at Ocean Beach.